Home Blog Preferred Stock

 Jump to Section

-Preferred stock is a security that carries investor preference rights on interest and dividends.
+Preferred stock is a type of security that carries investor preference rights on interest, dividends, and liquidation over common stockholders.
 They are similar to bonds because they pay fixed coupon rates on a par value.
 A preferred stockholder also receives a higher dividend yield than those with common stock shares.

 This web page also discusses preferred stocks.